Is Organic Livestock Production More Humane?

 The above is just the tip of a very problematic iceberg.
 Very few animal rights or welfare issues are covered in the Final Rule.
-Additionally and most significantly, Doris Lin, points out, "In case it's not clear: "Humane meat" is an oxymoron because an animal was killed to produce that meat."
+Additionally and most significantly, Doris Lin, points out, "In case it's not clear: 'Humane meat' is an oxymoron because an animal was killed to produce that meat."
 That's something to think about.
-Killing is not compassionate, kind or done with consideration for whatever you're killing so it's really not true to call any animal product humane.
+Killing is not compassionate, kind, or done with consideration for whatever you're killing, so it's really not valid to call any animal product humane.

 The Selling Point?

 There are clear benefits to organic livestock production for humans, such as fewer chemicals, pesticides, antibiotics, hormones, and conservation of fossil fuels and water to name a few.
 However, in most cases, organic production is not much better for animal welfare than conventional production.

 Keep in mind that most animal advocates don't accept that organic is humane in terms of animal treatment.
 Because of this, using humane treatment of livestock as a selling point for organic meat, dairy or eggs can seriously backfire on you, especially as consumers become savvy about food production methods and what labels really mean.